probonopd/linuxdeployqt/README.md

 Read more about desktop files in the [freedesktop specification here](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

-Now you can say: `linuxdeployqt path/to/AppDir/usr/share/applications/your_app.desktop`
+Now you can say: `linuxdeployqt-continuous-x86_64.AppImage path/to/AppDir/usr/share/applications/your_app.desktop`

 For a more detailed example, see "Using linuxdeployqt with Travis CI" below.